elephantrobotics/Mercury_X1_docs/3-UserNotes/README.md

 **Q: When switching to ~/catkin_ws/src in the terminal and using git to install or update mercury_x1_ros, the target path “mercury_x1_ros” already exists.
 What is the reason?**

 - A: This means that there is already a “mercury_x1_ros” package in ~/catkin_ws/src.
 You need to delete it in advance and then re-execute the git operation.

-**Q: When running rosrun, the terminal error prompts “could not open port /dev/ttyUSB0: Permission: '/dev/ttyUSB0'”.
-Why?**

-- A: Insufficient serial port permissions.
-Enter “sudo chmod 777 /dev/ttyUSB0” in the terminal to grant permissions.

-**Q: Why can't ROS programs run in VSCode?**

-- A: Because the VSCode terminal cannot load the ROS environment, you need to run it in the system terminal.

-**Q: When running rosrun, the terminal prompts “Unable to register with master node [http://localhost:11311]: master may not be running yet.
-Will keep trying.”
-What is the reason?**

-- A: Before running the ROS program, you need to open the ROS node by entering “roscore” in the terminal.

-**Q: When running rosrun, the terminal error prompts “could not open port /dev/ttyUSB0: No such file or directory: '/dev/ttyUSB1'”.
-Why?**

-- A: Serial port error.
-You need to confirm the actual serial port of the current robotic arm.
-You can check it with `ls /dev/tty*`.

-**Q: In Ubuntu 18.04, 'catkin_make' fails to build the code, and the terminal prompts 'Project 'cv_bridge' specifies '/usr/include/opencv' as an include directory, but it does not exist.' and other error messages.**

-- A: The OpenCV path in the configuration file does not match the actual system path.
-You need to use the sudo command to modify the configuration file (path is “/opt/ros/melodic/share/cv_bridge/cmake/cv_bridgeConfig.cmake”).
-The actual OpenCV path of the system is under “/usr/include/”.

 **Q: Simply cloning the mercury_x1_ros package and then directly running the rosrun program results in errors such as “package 'mercury_x1_ros' not found” or errors like files not found?**